 - Track all medications

-Contact your insurance provider as soon as possible after the accident.
+Contact your insurance provider as soon as you can after the accident.
 Arizona law requires you to report accidents to your insurer, even if you weren’t at fault.

-The Arizona Department of Transportation (ADOT) requires a report for any accident involving:
+The Arizona DOT requires a report for any accident with:

 - Injuries or death

-You can obtain the Arizona Crash Report form from:
+You can get the Arizona Crash Report form from:

 - The responding police officer

-For accidents where police responded, request a copy of the police report, which typically becomes available 5-7 business days after the incident.
+For accidents where police came, request a copy of the police report.
+It usually becomes ready 5-7 business days after the incident.
 You can request Phoenix Police reports:

 - Online through the Phoenix Police Records Request System